randomjohn/RJS_site_corp/content/about.md

  * Ph.D., Statistics, University of North Carolina at Chapel Hill
  * 4 years experience at SAS Institute
- * 15 years experience in pharmaceutical research
+ * 15 years experience in drug and medical device research
+ * 10 years blogging about statistics

 # Contact me